 She doesn’t get it!

-All she’s going to do is talk about her FEELINGS.
+All they’re going to do is talk about their FEELINGS.

 All he’s going to do is talk about what is LOGICAL.

-Gender-aside, you can certainly relate to arguing with someone whose brain operates in a fundamentally different way than yours.
+Can you relate to arguing with someone whose brain operates in a fundamentally different way than yours?

 Common Dynamics in Family and Divorce Mediation Sessions